Hai-Zee/Quiz_App_MVVM/README.md

 # Quiz App (MVVM Architecture)

-**It's a Quiz Maker android app, User can create quizzes on it and then can share it with others using Unique ID... so that others can participate in that quiz.
+**It's a Quiz Maker android app, User can create quizzes on it and then can share it with others using Unique ID... so that others can participate in that quiz**

 - **MVVM Architecture with Data Binding**
 - **Used FireBase Cloud Firestore  for real time database & Firebase Google Authentication & Firebase Storage**